HomeBest and Top of Gardening91 Best Blue Flowers For the Garden

 USDA Zones: 4-6

-Veronica Georgia Blue is a specific variety of Veronica – that is a low-growing, spreading groundcover plant with small blue flowers.
+Veronica Georgia Blue is a specific variety of Veronica – that is a low-growing, spreading groundcover with tiny, dark blue flowers.

 90. Virginia Bluebells